thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 4. State publicly that you approve of this or some similar open source software so that it could be used without all the warnings and disclaimers..

 There will probably be members of your organization who will object to these proposals.
-The may argue, "We spent a lot of money on developing this proprietary firmware and software.
+They may argue, "We spent a lot of money on developing this proprietary firmware and software.
 Why should we give it away for free?"

 On the surface that may seem a compelling argument, but in fact there is little or nothing in the protocol that is of any generic value or would give any advantage to your competitors.
 Yes, it is complex, but it is specific to your products and any other entity would and does have similar, analogous code.

-The only affect releasing these details would have would be an increase in your sales.
+The only effect releasing these details would have would be an increase in your sales.
 There have been many requests for Linux software for your products posted on the internet; I was forced to write this project because I could never find any.
 And please note that a closed-source port of the Windows program to Linux would be of limited use: The Linux community in general does not adopt closed-source code, and it would not allow embedding the code as a library into other applications which could use your keyboard's functionality.

 Thank you for considering these proposals.